dariahervieux/mws-restaurant-stage-2/README.md

 ### Installation

 gulp-responsive has a dependency on sharp, which in turn requires to compile native Node module.
-To be able to comile Node modules on Windows: https://www.npmjs.com/package/node-gyp
+To be able to compile Node modules on Windows: https://www.npmjs.com/package/node-gyp
-Windows

 From administrative PowerShell:
 `npm install --global --production windows-build-tools` `npm config set msvs_version 2015 --global`

+For more information please refer to https://github.com/chjj/pty.js/issues/60.